Can Too Much Compost Hurt Plants?

-Compost is a magical garden amendment, full of nutrients, organic matter, and good microbes, but is it safe to add as much as you want?
+Compost is an excellent soil amendment, full of nutrients, organic matter, and good microbes, but there are instances where too much compost can harm your plant’s development.

 Effects of Excessive Phosphorus on Plant Growth